 So, the bottom line is don’t trust anyone who calls saying they’re from the “Reward Redemption Center.”
 Your credit card issuer will never call you like this.
 And if you’ve earned rewards on your card, you can take care of reward redemption on your own.
 The only true way to redeem rewards you’ve earned is directly through your credit card company.

-Cash – You can redeem for a statement credit or a direct deposit into a U.S. checking or savings account.… read full answer
+Cash Back: You can redeem your Chase Freedom rewards for a statement credit or a direct deposit into a U.S. checking or savings account.… read full answer

-Gift Cards – You can redeem for gift cards from most major retailers, including Lowes, Home Depot, Target, Amazon and Apple (iTunes).
+Gift Cards: You can redeem your points for gift cards from most major retailers.
+Chase’s gift card brands include Lowes, Home Depot, Target, Amazon, and Apple (iTunes).

-“Shop with Points” – You can pay for purchases directly with points on Chase’s partner websites, including Amazon.com.
+Shopping: The “Shop through Chase” feature allows you to pay for purchases directly with points on Chase’s partner websites, including Amazon.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.